Antiphospholipid Syndrome (APS)

 The antibodies act in a different way in later pregnancy loss than with early miscarriage, by causing clots in the small and delicate veins in the placenta.
 The placenta is then unable to supply the baby with nutrients and oxygen so it stops growing and, sadly, dies.

-If you have suffered early miscarriages, occurring before 13 weeks, the treatment plan will usually involve taking low dose aspirin (75mg-150mg) every day.
-It is also usual to combine this with daily heparin injections, particularly if you have had a later loss or you have had previous pregnancy complications such as preclampsia.
+If you have suffered early miscarriages, occurring before 13 weeks, the treatment plan will usually involve taking low dose of Aspirin (75mg-150mg) every day.
+It is also usual to combine this with daily Heparin injections, particularly if you have had a later loss or you have had previous pregnancy complications such as pre-eclampsia.
 You will be shown how to inject yourself at the clinic, then will have to do this yourself throughout the rest of the pregnancy, until your specialist tells you it is time to stop.
 It is now common to stop the heparin injections a few weeks before the birth, but you will need to speak to your doctor as every pregnancy is unique.

 Intrauterine growth restriction (IUGR)

 Intrauterine growth restriction (IUGR) refers to the reduced growth of a baby while in the womb.
-It is estimated to affect between 10-30% of babies born to mothers with Hughes syndrome.
-When you have a high risk APS pregnancy, you will have Doppler ultrasound scans to discover if there is a fall in foetal blood supply.
+It is estimated to affect between 10-30% of babies born to mothers with APS.
+When you have a high risk APS pregnancy, you will have Doppler ultrasound scans to discover if there is a fall in fetal blood supply.
 If there is a problem, the scan can help the specialists decide whether to move towards an earlier (possibly caesarean) delivery.

-As of yet, there have been no wide-scale studies looking into whether Hughes syndrome is hereditary or if there is a genetic connection.
+As of yet, there have been no wide-scale studies looking into whether APS is hereditary or if there is a genetic connection.
 However, there is a small amount of anecdotal evidence which does indicate that the condition can run in some families, but not all.
-The Hughes Syndrome Foundation advises that if either parent has a positive test and you are concerned that your child is displaying symptoms, or your daughter intends to go on the contraceptive pill or is planning a pregnancy, you should have your child tested.
+APS Support UK advises that if either parent has a positive test and you are concerned that your child is displaying symptoms, or your daughter intends to go on the contraceptive pill or is planning a pregnancy, you should have your child tested.